Hello! This page is for students or others who are looking for information about my work and process.

 What is your inspiration?

-My style is in part influenced by traditional painters, but I would also say that it is a product of experimentation with digital art.
-I've spent a lot of time trying all sorts of techniques, and this is one that seems to have stuck.
-I love the vibrancy of colour that you can achieve digitally, and by combining that with inspiration from Pierre Bonnard, Les Nabis and Expressionism in general you end up with this look.
+My style is in part influenced by traditional painters, but I would also say that it is a product of experimentation with digital art over the last few years.
+I love the vibrancy of colour that you can achieve digitally, and by combining that with inspiration from traditional artists such as Pierre Bonnard, Les Nabis and several Expressionist artists I have found an approach that helps me to communicate my ideas most effectively.

 Another key inspiration for my work, which started quite early on, is recording everyday life through drawing.
-I am most interested in capturing people in day-to-day environments, so I often make sketches when commuting or wandering around the city.
-I enjoy spending time in busy cities, where there's endless interactions and interesting moments to capture.
+I do say this a lot - I mention it in most interviews!
+It remains to be one of the core elements of my work.
+I often make sketches when commuting or wandering around cities, where there's endless interactions and interesting moments to capture.
 By taking time to be still and observant while everyone is busy going about their day, you realise how much there is to see.

 While studying at university I learned about a practice called Reportage, which involves sketching people and places on location, immersing yourself in and interacting with the environment you are observing.
 One of the key artists who brought reportage to the scene is Feliks Topolski.
-Through exploring Reportage, and trying it for myself, I realised more and more that this way of working was really interesting and motivating for me.
-By spending time in the surroundings that you're drawing, you're better able to capture the feeling of the place, I think.
+Through researching Reportage, and trying it for myself, I realised more and more that this way of working was really interesting and motivating for me.
+By spending time in the surroundings that you want to draw, you're better able to capture the feeling of a place, I think.

 What medium do you use?

-Although I do often work with traditional materials, a lot of my recent work is made digitally.
+Although I do often work with traditional materials, a big part of my personal and professional work revolves around digital art.
 I use Photoshop and digital brushes to create a lot of the bright artworks you can see in my portfolio.

 What is your process with digital art?

-The process with my digital work involves building many layers of colour.
-I like being able to use translucent layers, letting colours shine through each other.
-I think techniques like this help to create more depth.
+The process with my digital work involves building up many layers of colour.
+I like being able to use translucent marks, letting colours shine through each other.
+I think techniques like this help to create more depth to the image, and contribute to the painted look.
 By working with the light from the screen, you can create really punchy colours that you may not be able to create with paint.
 I'm always exploring and experimenting with digital tools to see how far it can go.

 What influences your choice of colours/colour palette?